lcsig/Sequence-Searcher/README.md

 The search features are divided into the following sections:

 ### 1. Search without Order
-It gives you the capability to search about a set of numbers in the sequence:
+It gives you the capability to search about a set of numbers in the sequence.
+Also, you can specify a number of terms to dropped if they are not found in the sequence.
 * `1, 2, 3, 4`: Any sequence contains these four terms without considering order will match (E.g., A185577, 1, 5, 2, 1, 2, 7, 5, 1, 3, 8, 6, 4)

 ### 2. Search with Keys
 ###### Normal Search Considering Terms Order